Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Drink at least 2–3 liters of boiled water per day.

-You can also take special rehydration agents: Regidron, Oralit and others.
+You can also take special rehydration products: “Rehydron”, “Oralit” and others.
 These are powders and solutions containing mineral salts and glucose and preventing dehydration.

 Other medicines

-As for taking other drugs for toxic infections, there are several general rules:
+As for taking other medications for toxic infections, there are several general rules:

-• When active vomiting stops, you can use drugs that restore the intestinal microflora (Hilak Forte, Lineks, Mezim and others).
+• When active vomiting stops, you can use drugs that restore the intestinal microflora (Hilak Forte, Linex, Mezim and others).

 • If the temperature rises above 37.5 degrees, it must be brought down with antipyretics (paracetamol, ibuprofen and others).

-• It is not recommended to take painkillers: they can complicate the diagnosis in case of complications.
+• Taking painkillers is not recommended: they can complicate diagnosis in case of complications.

-• Antimicrobial drugs (mainly antibiotics) are used in severe cases of toxic infection and are prescribed exclusively by a doctor.
+• Antimicrobial drugs (mostly antibiotics) are used in severe cases of toxic infection and are prescribed exclusively by a doctor.

 With a food infection, the patient feels severe weakness.
-You should adhere to bed rest and refuse food for the first day (if the appetite is disturbed and the body rejects food).
+You should adhere to bed rest and refuse to eat for the first day (if your appetite is impaired and your body rejects food).

-On the second or third day, you can afford jelly, crackers (without poppy seeds, raisins, vanilla and any other additives), as well as liquid mashed potatoes or oatmeal porridge cooked in water.
+On the second or third day, you can indulge in jelly, crackers (without poppy seeds, raisins, vanilla or any other additives), as well as liquid mashed potatoes or oatmeal porridge cooked in water.

-With active treatment, the symptoms recede - improvement should occur within a few hours.
-Finally, the body returns to normal, as a rule, within three days.
-But for a few more days, abdominal pain, weakness, and flatulence may persist.
+With active treatment, symptoms subside - improvement should occur within a few hours.
+The body finally returns to normal, usually within three days.
+But abdominal pain, weakness, and flatulence may persist for several more days.

-If the main symptoms (diarrhea, vomiting, fever) do not decrease and do not pass more than six hours after the start of treatment, consult a doctor.
+If the main symptoms (diarrhea, vomiting, fever) do not decrease and do not go away more than six hours after starting treatment, consult a doctor.

 Step 5.
 Prevention

 No one is immune from foodborne infections.
-But it is up to everyone to reduce their risk to a minimum.
+But everyone has the power to reduce their risk to a minimum.

 1. Wash your hands before eating.

-2. Keep the kitchen clean, follow the cooking technology.
+2. Keep the kitchen clean and follow cooking techniques.

-3. Be picky about the quality of products when buying.
-For example, do not buy fish with an ammonia smell and a "rusty" coating.
+3. Be demanding about the quality of products when purchasing.
+For example, do not buy fish with an ammonia smell and a “rusty” coating.
 (All recommendations for choosing fish.)

-4. Do not eat at dubious gastronomic establishments, do not drink tap water.
+4. Do not eat at questionable gastronomic establishments, and do not drink tap water.

 Follow these and other precautions and stay healthy!

 Food poisoning is one of the most common health disorders.
-If you do not follow a diet during the recovery period or treat it incorrectly, you can get a chronic disease of the digestive system: gastritis, duodenitis or colitis.
+If you do not follow a diet during the recovery period or carry out treatment incorrectly, you can get a chronic disease of the digestive system: gastritis, duodenitis or colitis.

-This condition occurs when using low-quality products.
-Poisoning can cause:
+This condition occurs when consuming low-quality products.
+Poisoning can be caused by:

 1. Expired or spoiled products.